 This module introduces the student to Power Quality.
 The student will review the various systems that comprise a modern power distribution system.
-He or she will learn why Harmonics is considered to be one of the most significant power quality problems found in electrical distribution systems today.
+She/he will learn why harmonics is considered to be one of the most significant power quality problems found in electrical distribution systems today.
 Topics include: Power distribution systems; Power quality terminology, Costs and concepts; Types of power problems; Harmonics; Power quality surveys; Power system troubleshooting; Mitigation equipment.